-Variable aura; CL 12th; Brew Ingestible or Brew Potion, Craft Toxin, knowledge of potion's spell; DC: 27; Price: 400 gp/potion
+Caster Level: 12; Prerequisites: Alchemy, Brew Ingestible or Brew Potion, Craft Toxin, knowledge of potion's spell; DC: 27; Market Price: 400 gp/potion; Cost to Create: 3,120 gp/16 ounces (16 potions) + cost to cast potion's spell.

-Putty of Heavy Air [Chymical; Special]
+Putty of Heavy Air [Chymical: Special]

 This pea-green putty, when used as a material component, makes fog and mist spells less prone to dispersal by wind.
 The putty fortifies the vaporous effects so that it takes wind force one category more severe than normal to disperse it.
-(See Wind Effects in the DMG for wind force categories.)
+(See Wind Effects, page 87 of the DMG, for wind force categories.)
 Usually this means that a strong wind (21+ mph) disperses the fog in 4 rounds and a severe wind (31+ mph) disperses the fog in 1 round.
 The spells that can be affected by putty of heavy air are: obscuring mist, fog cloud, solid fog, and acid fog.
 The putty affects all of these spells equally; a specific spell does not have to be chosen when the putty is concocted.